soyket/cf7-widget-elementor/readme.txt

 = Where can to find the new element added =

 Our Contact Form7 Widget For Elementor Page Builder adds a new section in the elementor live page builder named : VOID ELEMENTS.
-There you will see the widget which you can drag and drop and config settings
+There you will see the widget called -Void Contact form 7- which you can drag and drop and config settings

 == Screenshots ==